Issue No. 197. - November 3 , 2000.

 Pristina (66.60 percent) and Kosovska Mitrovica (67.29 percent).

-It is also worth noting that Rugova's party won in the towns
+It is also worth noting that Rugova's party won

 that suffered greatly during the clashes between KLA and Yugoslav